gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 .. admonition:: Tasks

     #.
 Write code to show a list of 3 different animals with an 0.5 sec delay between them.
     #.
-Write code to show a list of 4 different arrows with an 0.4 sec delay between them.
+Write code to show a list of 4 different arrows with an 400ms delay between them.
     #.
 Write code to show a list of 3 different shapes with an 0.3 sec delay between them.

     .. dropdown::